Hong-Kong-International-School/machine-learning-for-sustainable-development-laidens/README.md

 System Details:
     This model will be able to accurately detect trash in an underwater environment.
 This kind of model would be used in ocean trash collection robots that     autonomously pick up trash and remove it from the water.

-    How to Install: blahblahblah placeholder
+    How to Install: Download necessary packages shown at the top of the 'thecode.py' file.
-    How to Use: placeholder
+    How to Use: Go

  Model Details:
     Data sources used for training: https://www.kaggle.com/datasets/sovitrath/underwater-trash-detection-icra
     Model performance analysis: placeholder

  Development overview:
+    placeholder

 ##  Logs